What To Look For In Your New Garage Door

 Here at Glideaway, we believe quality garage doors deserve quality material.
 For our Coloursteel doors, we use 0.55mm thickness, a thicker grade than other doors found on the market.
-Other materials Glideaway commonly use are Zincalume (0.55mm) and aluminium, which is available in a range of thicknesses and finishes, across all profiles.
+Other materials Glideaway commonly use are Zincalume (0.55mm) and aluminium.
+These are available in a range of thicknesses and finishes, across all profiles.
 Aluminium is the best material for garage doors with high exposure to the elements and looks great with a powder-coat finish.

 Be aware of the long-term effect of weathering on wooden doors.
 Wood provides an impressive finish to your garage door.
 Over time though the wood panelling of almost all types of wood will cup, bow, twist, become unstuck, fade, get mouldy and a number of other unwanted disadvantages.
 Please keep this in mind when thinking about purchasing a wooden garage door.

 4. DOOR LIFETIME

 The door lifetime is a highly important factor that can easily be overlooked initially.
 The material chosen (wood vs steel), the environmental conditions of the garage door and the amount of use the door receives all influence whether a door lasts 5 or 60 years.
 You can usually expect the lifetime of a well-maintained garage door to be 10-15 years.
 A quality door, such as a Glideaway ‘Duke’ profile garage door, will ordinarily always meet these expectations, and save the hassle of frequent door replacement down the line.

 The finish can be influenced by aspects such as colour matching, your surrounding environment, and certain aesthetically desired fashionable designs.
 This is 100% up to you, though.

 For metal doors, clients will generally decide the colour of their garage door by matching the colour of their front door, roofing, or windows, or occasionally as a contrast colour to the main house colour.
 Here at Glideaway, we can usually match the desired colour with our Coloursteel range, or our extensive powder-coat range.